ethanshea-ms/live-video-analytics/ref-apps/rocket/readme.md

 ### Monitor and Interpret the Output (~20 minutes)

-1. Read and follow this [section](./notebooks/08_output_format_and_interpretations.md) to learn how to monitor and interpret the output from LVA & Rocket.
+1. Read and follow the [final section](./notebooks/08_output_format_and_interpretations.md) to learn how to monitor and interpret the output from LVA & Rocket.

 ### Tested Specifications
 | Setup | Development PC                                                   | IoT Edge Device             | Testing Status |